Sign up to our Newsletter

 What Are the Requirements To Get LSAT Accommodations?

-Aside from this necessary part of your candidate accommodation form, you’ll need to submit different documentation based on the type of accommodation(s) you need.
+In addition to this necessary part of your candidate accommodation form, you’ll need to submit different documentation based on the type of accommodation(s) you need.

-You Have Prior Approval for LSAT Accommodations
+You Have Prior Approval for Accommodations

 However, if these test-takers want different accommodations, they will have to submit a new request form and the required documents depending on the type of accommodation(s) they want.